In this article, you'll learn the following:

 450 Chiswick High Rd., Chiswick, London W4 5TT

 Owners Brendan and Lynda have served fresh, homemade Irish food in this cosy pub for nearly a decade.
-Connolly’s typically embraced tradition when it comes to St Patrick's Day, with Irish dancers and live bands.
+Connolly’s embraces tradition on St Patrick's Day with Irish dancers and live bands.

 How to get there: Catch the train to Chiswick, then walk 20 minutes to reach this atmospheric Irish bar.